Rylan Bannon: Amateur career

 Bannon graduated from Joliet Catholic Academy and played college baseball at Xavier University.
 In 2017, he was the Big East Conference Baseball Player of the Year.
+During the summer of 2016 he played for the Savannah Bananas of the Coastal Plain League.

 Professional career

 Los Angeles Dodgers

 Bannon was drafted by the Los Angeles Dodgers in the eighth round of the 2017 Major League Baseball draft.
 He signed and made his professional debut with the Ogden Raptors, batting .336/.425/.591 with ten home runs and 30 RBIs in 40 games.
 He began 2018 with the Rancho Cucamonga Quakes, where he hit .296 in 89 games with 20 homers and 61 RBIs and was eventually honored with the California League Most Valuable Player Award.

 Baltimore Orioles

 On July 18, 2018, Bannon was traded to the Baltimore Orioles along with Breyvic Valera, Dean Kremer, Yusniel Díaz, and Zach Pop in exchange for Manny Machado.
 He was assigned to the Bowie Baysox and finished the season there, batting .204 with two home runs and 11 RBIs in 32 games.
 He split the 2019 season between Bowie and the Norfolk Tides, hitting a combined .266 with 11 home runs and 59 RBI.
 He was selected to play in the Arizona Fall League for the Surprise Saguaros following the 2019 season.
 Bannon did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 On November 20, 2020, Bannon was added to the 40-man roster.
 Bannon spent the majority of the 2021 season in Triple-A Norfolk, but struggled to a .177/.297/.370 batting line with 15 home runs, 36 RBI, and 9 stolen bases.

 On May 12, 2022, Bannon was recalled from Norfolk and promoted to the major leagues for the first time.
 Bannon made his MLB debut the same day against the St. Louis Cardinals, and recorded his first hit in his first at-bat off of Steven Matz.
 It was one of two hits he had for the Orioles, in 14 at-bats over four games.